ilEnzio/ilEnzio/README.md

 I'm Erle a software engineer very interested in functional programming.
 I have some experience with C#, F#, and Python, but I am currently working as a backend Scala Developer(TypeLevel/Cats).

-- 🔭 I’m currently working on ...Poker Training Tool
+- 🔭 I’m currently working on ...ugh.. various
 - 🌱 I’m currently learning ...Scala(Functional Programming)
 - 👯 I’m looking to collaborate on ...anything involving Functional Programming
 - 🤔 I’m looking for help with ...Free Monads